Skip to main content

 bindufy(config, handler, launch=True)

-When the agent starts, you will see output like this:
+When the agent starts, the logs look like this:

 Local First